-What Are The Main Differences Between Buying Into A Co-op Versus Buying A Condominium?
+What Are The Main Differences Between Buying Into A Co-Op And Buying A Condominium?

 From a legal perspective, a co-op unit is technically not real estate.
 With a co-op, a purchaser buys shares of stock in a corporation and the corporation provides the purchaser with a share certificate and a proprietary lease, which gives the purchaser exclusive possession of the unit during the ownership period.
 The purchase of a condominium is very different than the purchase of a co-op.
 A condominium is considered real property, similar to a house.
 If you buy a condominium, you actually own the unit.
 You also own a percentage of the common elements of the condominium, such as the gymnasium, pool, or outdoor area.
 In New York, title to a condominium unit is transferred via a deed that is filed with the county clerk or the New York City Register.